Many people prefer to hang their clothes lines using galvanised steel washing line posts.

 Here is a great video explaining this concept and using a clove knot and a truckers knot to make a washing line.

-Keeping The Line Taut
+Using A Prop To Keep The Line Taut

 Keeping a washing line taut can be a big problem.

 If the line sags under the weight, all the washing can bunch together in the middle and longer items such as dresses touch the ground.
 Not good!

 Another easy method is to use some cheap cleat hooks.
 This allows you to wrap the line around in a figure-8 to make it taut.

 If you check out this video, you'll see how they use two metal posts, cleat hooks and pulleys to make a really tight and secure post to wall clothes line.

 Can you add any tips for fixing washing line posts that we've missed?
 Please let us know in the comments section!